phdsystems/adentic-boot/doc/3-design/service-discovery-system.md

 **Target**: `ElementType.ANNOTATION_TYPE`

-### 3. Providers Facade
+### 3. Services Facade

-**Location**: `dev.engineeringlab.common.provider.Providers`
+**Location**: `dev.engineeringlab.common.provider.Services`

-The `Providers` class provides a simplified API for provider discovery and injection.
-It delegates to `ProviderWeaver` for the actual implementation but provides a cleaner interface for consumers.
+The `Services` class provides a simplified API for service discovery and injection.
+It delegates to `ServiceDiscovery` for the actual implementation but provides a cleaner interface for consumers.

 **Key Methods**: